 Saddle Up is a two-hour introduction to horses and riding.
 Participants learn the basics of riding (how to get a horse to stop, go and turn), how to safely groom and tack up a horse, and the fundamentals of horse behavior.
-Saddle Up is offered once a month on Saturday afternoon to children and adults who want a hands-on horse experience.
+Saddle Up is offered once a month on Saturday afternoon to children 6 years old and up and adults who want a hands-on horse experience.
 We supply the helmet and boots needed to ride safely.
 Once they have completed Saddle Up, riders usually enroll in our Earn Your Stirrups program in order to become proficient enough to ride in a group.

 An Evaluation Ride is scheduled for experienced riders who are new to MacNair’s or those who are getting back into riding after some time away.
 This is a private lesson during which an instructor will evaluate the rider for placement with an appropriate instructor or group.

 Group lessons are for riders with experience or those who have completed our Earn Your Stirrups program.
-Riders are placed in groups of 4-6 students at similar skill levels.
+Riders are placed in groups of 6 students at similar skill levels.
 For inexperienced riders, we have school horses that are patient with riders learning the basics.
 We also have upper level horses capable of advancing a rider’s goals.